zsvision/SFGCNet/README.md

 ### Evaluation

-The evaluation scripts for WD-Mamba are designed to be straightforward and run out-of-the-box on a single GPU.
+The evaluation scripts for SFGCNet are designed to be straightforward and run out-of-the-box on a single GPU.
 To test the model and reproduce the reported metrics, simply run the corresponding evaluation script for your target dataset:

 ```bash
 # Evaluate on the LOL-v1 dataset